7-Night Alaska’s Iditarod Guided Tour, round trip from Anchorage

 Book this Globus Alaska’s Iditarod escorted tour and save 10% per person on the land-only portion of the tour.* Booking must be made and under deposit by December 2, 2019.
 New bookings only.
 Based on availability.

-Alaska’s best-known sporting event is the focus of this unique Alaska guided winter tour.
+Alaska’s best-known sporting event is the focus of this unique guided tour in winter.
 Experience the Last Frontier at a time of year when the cruise tourists aren’t around.
 Meet four-time Iditarod champion Martin Buser at his kennels, a special experience arranged by Globus, and visit the Iditarod Headquarters, where you’ll see photos, videos and mementos of the 1,049-mile Iditarod race.
-Enjoy dinner and Iditarod festivities at the Musher’s Banquet, where you’ll see the mushers draw for starting positions in the race and perhaps meet them for photos and autographs.
+Enjoy dinner and Iditarod festivities at the Musher’s Banquet, where you’ll see the participants draw for starting positions in the race and perhaps meet them for photos and autographs.
 Witness the ceremonial start of the race in Anchorage and the official restart of the race in Willow, where you can cheer on your favorite sled-dog teams as they head off into Alaska’s wilderness on the long journey to the finish line in Nome.
 You’ll also spend time in Anchorage and at the luxurious Hotel Alyeska, located in the ski resort community of Girdwood.
 Try skiing or snowshoeing, ride an aerial tram for breathtaking views or simply relax at the hotel’s spa.
 See grizzly and black bears, moose and caribou up close at the Alaska Wildlife Conservation Center, and get an in-depth look above and below Alaska’s waters at the Alaska Sealife Center.
 Book an optional excursion to make this tour even more exciting; options available include dog mushing, flightseeing, photography walks and craft beer tours.
 This Alaska winter tour is an adventure not to be missed!

 - Accommodations in Anchorage and Girdwood